DQL¶

 Count | Suitable for frequency analysis |

-But almost all aggregation functions that return a single value can be used, so the full function list is not listed here.
+But almost all aggregation functions that return a single value can be used, so the full list of functions is not detailed here.

 Application Examples¶

-// Sort by average CPU usage in descending order, find the highest load hosts
+// Sort in descending order by average CPU usage, find the hosts with the highest load

 M::cpu:(avg(usage)) [1h::10m] BY host SORDER BY avg(usage) DESC SLIMIT 5

-// Sort by average response time in ascending order, find the best performing services
+// Sort in ascending order by average response time, find the services with the best performance

 M::response_time:(avg(response_time)) [1h] BY service SORDER BY avg(response_time) ASC SLIMIT 10